Kekoo Lotpee

-Synopsis
+Plot

 In the conflict torn state of Manipur, Manglembi's family finds no good ground for a better future as frightening events unfolds one after another.
 Her brother Lanjenba, a journalist who exercises maximum power of the pen, suffers too but he never loses his heart to stand for truth.
 The never ending game of hide and seek plays out in the state.
 But truth prevails and Lanjenba wins.